 Dr. Lee Riedinger

-In addition to teaching and research, he has served in a number of administrative leadership positions at the university: 1988-91, director of the UT Science Alliance Center of Excellence, a program devoted to building joint research between UT and Oak Ridge National Laboratory (ORNL); 1991-95, UT Associate Vice Chancellor for Research, which was then the chief research officer; 1996–2000, head of the Physics Department; 2006-7, Vice Chancellor for Research.
+In addition to teaching and research, he has served in a number of administrative leadership positions at the university: 1988-91, director of the UT Science Alliance Center of Excellence, a program devoted to building joint research between UT and Oak Ridge National Laboratory (ORNL); 1991-95, UT Associate Vice Chancellor for Research; 1996–2000, head of the Physics Department; 2006-7 and again 2012, Vice Chancellor for Research.
 From 1993 to 1996, he was the first chair of the Tennessee Science and Technology Advisory Council, which advised the Governor and the Legislature on technical priorities for the state.
 In 1999 he was one of the leaders of the successful UT effort to choose a partner (Battelle) and bid on the ORNL management contract.
-From 2000 to 2004, he served as the ORNL Deputy Director for Science and Technology and took the lead on various laboratory-wide research initiatives, including the Laboratory Directed Research and Development (LDRD) program, which develops new technical capabilities and research directions at the laboratory.
-From 2004 to 2006, he served as the ORNL Associate Laboratory Director for University Partnerships, to extend the capabilities of the laboratory through joint programs with universities, including joint faculty hires and joint institutes.
+From 2000 to 2004, he served as the ORNL Deputy Director for Science and Technology and from 2004 to 2006 as the Associate Laboratory Director for University Partnerships.